U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The rugged 24,600-acre New Water Mountains Wilderness is 10 miles east of Quartzsite and about four miles south of Interstate 10.
 Located adjacent to and north of the Kofa National Wildlife Refuge and Wilderness, this area is characterized by strings of craggy spires, sheer rock outcrops, natural arches, slickrock canyons and deep sandy washes.

 Black Mesa, a large volcanic butte rising 1,200 feet above the Ranegras Plain, dominates the western part of the wilderness.
 Vegetation is sparse with saguaro, creosote, ocotillo, and cholla dotting the hills and paloverde and ironwood lining the washes.
-The wilderness is important desert bighorn sheep habitat, including the New Water and Dripping Springs lambing areas.
+The wilderness provides important desert bighorn sheep habitat.

 The wilderness offers many types of primitive recreation, such as extended backpacking and hiking trips, day hikes, and watching wildlife.
 Opportunities to photograph and hunt deer and desert bighorn sheep, landscape photography, and rock collecting are plentiful.